theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 aliases: []

 ---
-**_Updated 11:00am PST, March 20, 2020_**
+**_Updated 2:00pm PST, March 20, 2020_**

-Due to the directive by Governor Kate Brown on March 16, 2020 for all restaurants and bars to close seated dining services and instead offer Take-Out, Curbside, or Delivery services, we have compiled a list of Coos Bay, North Bend and Charleston restaurants, coffee shops, and bars offering these services.
-This list will be updated as establishments alert us of their plans.

-**_PLEASE REMEMBER THAT THESE ESTABLISHMENTS CANNOT SERVE YOU ANYWHERE ON THEIR PREMISES - DECKS, PATIOS, PARKING LOTS - THEY CAN ONLY SERVE TO GO ORDERS TO BE TAKEN AWAY FROM THE BUSINESS TO BE CONSUMED. - OLCC_**

-#### We encourage our visitors and residents to support our local businesses!
+#### We encourage our visitors and residents to support our local businesses by ordering meals to go or purchasing gift cards for future meals from these fine establishments!
 Also, call on [**Yellow Cab**](https://yellowcabcoosbay.com/) for pickup and delivery services!

 [**Abby’s Pizza**](https://abbys.com/) - Delivery and curbside togo orders only 541-267-5839